FAQ Relating to the Corona Virus

 The modules will take place in time.

-The HECTOR School currently plans to conduct all modules of Intake 2021 on-campus as hybrid lectures to ensure a maximum of flexibility and safety to you.
+The HECTOR School currently plans to conduct all modules of Intake 2021 on-campus.
 Individual classes may include blended learning.

 With the blended learning approach, HECTOR School participants will have both, on-campus teaching (e.g. in labs) and online teaching (e.g. theory) in some lectures.